Zalman Gradowski: Secret diary

-In order to bear witness for future generations, Gradowski wrote a secret diary, in Yiddish, describing his life and the camp.
+In order to bear witness for future generations, Gradowski wrote a secret diary in Yiddish, describing his life and the camp.
+Gradowski's texts were written in Auschwitz-Birkenau, where they were found after the liberation of the camp.
 He buried his notebook in the camp as a time capsule.
 In it, Gradowski provided a detailed description of the extermination process in Birkenau.
 He was one of the key figures in the Sonderkommando underground at Auschwitz, where he was murdered during the revolt of 7 October 1944.

 A quotation from the diary is used as an epigram for the 2015 book KL: A History of the Nazi Concentration Camps: "May the world at least behold a drop, a fraction of this tragic world in which we lived."
 In another memorable passage, he wrote: "I pass on to you only a small part of what took place in the hell of Birkenau-Auschwitz.
 It is for you to comprehend the reality.
 I have written a great deal besides this.
-I am certain that you will come upon these remnants, and from them you will be able to construct a picture of how our people were killed...In this way I hope to immortalize the dear, beloved names of those for whom, at this moment, I cannot even expend a tear!
+I am certain that you will come upon these remnants, and from them you will be able to construct a picture of how our people were killed...
+In this way I hope to immortalize the dear, beloved names of those for whom, at this moment, I cannot even expend a tear!
 For I live in an inferno of death, where it is impossible to measure my great losses.”

 The introduction of the book is him immortalizing his family and his last wish for them to not be forgotten.
-His murdered family was: his mother (Sarah), sister (Libe), sister (Esther Rokhl), wife (Sonia), Father and brother in law (Raphael and Wolf).
+His murdered family included his mother (Sarah), sister (Libe), sister (Esther Rokhl), wife (Sonia), father and brother-in-law (Raphael and Wolf).
 All named members of his family were gassed for being "unfit".
 His father, two brothers and another sister were also taken and he did not know what happened to them.
 He wrote of all of them in the introduction to his diary.